filakhtov/gentoo-use-docs/x11-libs/pango.md

 This flag should only be enabled if there is a need to use sysprof tool to profile font rendering.

+### test
+Execute the `meson test` command after the main build is completed to run the test suite provided with the source code and check for any regressions.
+This will extend the build time.

+This flag should be disabled, because these tests are primarily oriented towards the developers, maintainers and testers.

 ### X
 Pass the `-Dxft=enabled` option to the meson build script.
 Enable support for rendering fonts using the Xft (X FreeType) backend.